pipeforce/pipeforce.github.io/docs/api/commands.md

 ## iam.group.members ``v1``
 ----------
-Lists all users which are member of the given group.
+Lists all users which are member of any of the given groups.
 The response is a JSON array with these entities: https://www.keycloak.org/docs-api/5.0/rest-api/index.html#_userrepresentation

 [Try online.](https://try.pipeforce.org/#/commandform?command=iam.group.members:v1)